-Videos on your Mac show black screen error, play jerky, flicker, have distorted visuals, out-of-sync, or don’t open at all — these signs indicate your video files are corrupted.
+If videos on your Mac show black screen error, play jerky, flicker, have distorted visuals, are out-of-sync, or don’t open at all — these signs indicate corruption in your video files.

-1. Repair corrupt videos on Mac with VLC Media Player
+2. Repair corrupt video on Mac with VLC Media Player

-VLC Media Player is an open-source, free multimedia player that has a macOS version.
-The player has a video repair feature that can fix damaged videos that are not playing due to index corruption.
-Although the feature is for AVI file format, you can rename the other video file types to AVI and repair them using VLC Media Player on Mac system.
+VLC Media Player is an open-source, free multimedia player also available for macOS.
+The player has a video repair feature that fixes damaged videos not playing due to index corruption.
+Although the feature is for AVI file format, you can rename the other video file types to AVI and repair them using VLC Media Player on Mac.

-Steps to repair corrupt videos using VLC Media Player:
+Steps to repair corrupt videos on Mac using VLC Media Player:

 - Open the AVI file in VLC Media Player.